stassop/ReactNativeTodo/README.md

 });
 ```

 Notice that we don't care how the state mutates after the calls, that's a different test.
-Here we only care about the right actions being dispatched in response to the calls, and mock everything else.
+Here we only care about the right actions being dispatched in response to the calls and mock everything else.
 We do, however, resolve the Promise returned by the Api, to allow the async action to make a full roundtrip call and resolve.

-We also call `toHaveBeenCalledWith()` without any arguments, because `Api.fetchTodos()` doesn't expect any.

-Some good tips for testing async actions:
+Some tips for testing async actions:
   * Because it's a unit test, run it in isolation and use mocks
   * Use `redux-mock-store` to test if action calls get received by the store
   * Good code is testable code.
 If it isn't easy to test, consider changing your code